3D tracking: Time-of-flight methods

 $z_0 = \sqrt{l_1^2 - x_0^2 - y_0^2}$Here, each l_{i} represents the distance from the transmitter to each of the three receivers, calculated based on the travel time of the ultrasonic wave using the equation l = ct_{us}.
 The constant c denotes the speed of sound, which is equal to 343.2 m/s in dry air at temperature 20°C. Because at least three receivers are required, these calculations are commonly known as triangulation.

 Beyond its position, determining a device's orientation (i.e. its degree of rotation in all directions) requires at least three noncollinear points on the tracked object to be known, mandating the number of ultrasonic transmitters to be at least three per device tracked in addition to the three aforementioned receivers.
 The transmitters emit ultrasonic waves in sequence toward the three receivers, which can then be used to derive spatial data on the three transmitters using the methods described above.
 The device's orientation can then be derived based on the known positioning of the transmitters upon the device and their spatial locations relative to one another.

 Phase-coherent methods

 As opposed to TOF methods, phase-coherent (PC) tracking methods have also been used to locate object acoustically.
 PC tracking involves comparing the phase of the current soundwave received by sensors to that of a prior reference signal, such that one can determine the relative change in position of transmitters from the last measurement.
+This method was used in Ivan Sutherland's head-mounted 3D display.
 Because this method operates only on observed changes in position values, and not on absolute measurements, any errors in measurement tend to compound over more observations.
 Consequently, this method has lost popularity with developers over time.